Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 \subsection{Asymptotic Notation}

-Some of the technical lemmas concern arrays of real numbers and random variables (RVs) indexed by $T$ and $t \leq T$ and their asymptotic properties as $T$ goes to infinity.
-In such cases, we often use the notation $o(1)$ to indicate some deterministic sequence converging to zero uniformly in $t$ and the notation $o_p(1)$ to indicate some sequence of random variables that converge to zero in probability uniformly in $t$.
+Some technical lemmas concern arrays of real numbers and random variables indexed by $T$ and $t \leq T$ and their asymptotic properties as $T$ goes to infinity.
+In such cases, we often use the notation $o(1)$ to indicate some deterministic sequence converging to zero uniformly in $t$, and the notation $o_p(1)$ to indicate some sequence of random variables converging to zero in probability uniformly in $t$.
+We say that a sequence $a(T) \geq b(T)$ eventually if there exists $T_0$ such that $a(T) \geq b(T)$ for all $T\geq T_0$.

-\subsection{Technical Lemmas}
+\section{Technical Lemmas}

+The following lemma provides an asymptotic lower bound on a hypergeometric P-value of a statistic experiencing moderate deviations.
+It will be used to establish one side of the convergence in Lemma~\ref{lem:pvalue_tail_basic} below.

 \begin{lemma} For non-negative integers $x,y,n_x,n_y$ define

 where